jaebooker/GerrymanderingApi/docs/README.md

 	"address": "http://youraddress"
     }]

 >And that's it!
 If you want to add more addresses, that's fine!
 Many do.
 Just separate each with a comma the way you would with any JSON data.
-Now that you're address is registered, you can start adding to the blockchain by "mining"!
+Now that your address is registered, you can start adding to the blockchain by "mining"!

+>But first, there's one more thing you have to do.

+Darn it, I knew it

+>Nooo!
+It's really simple, trust me.
+The issue is that your blockchain is not matching the main one.
+You can add information now, but no one will see it.
+To change this, you just need to 'merge' blockchains.
+This is kind of like 'syncing' normal information.

+>Just enter the following: https://gerrymanderingapi.herokuapp.com/resolve

->The blockchain as more detail than the normal list, because we want to share information that can never be deleted or censored.
+>This will copy the largest blockchain onto your blockchain.
+The details for the blockchain have more detail than a normal list, because we want to share information that can never be deleted or censored.
 This is information to use as reference, rather than simply getting a quick list of people.
 Here's what you'll be passing in.

 >On the https://gerrymanderingapi.herokuapp.com/mine endpoint, enter the following: